 Click OK to create the fence section.
-If you chose to create a New Polyline, the drawing controls will appear in the scene and you can begin drawing, as described in Drawing in theScene.
+If you chose to create a New Polyline, the drawing controls will appear in the scene and you can begin drawing, as described in Drawing in the Scene.

 The fence section will appear under the Cross Sections and Contours folder and you can edit it by double-clicking on it.
-You can also use it to evaluate geological models, interpolants, distance functions and surfaces, as described in Evaluations.
+You can also use it to evaluate different objects in the project, as described in Evaluations.
+Such objects include: